RudrajitDawn/neo4j/README.md

 \
 One can use these methods any number of time.
 Like one can create new services and apis and relations after first time using the same methods.
 \
 If some message comes like "Request timeout." after doing everything correct, one can just restart the server(means terminate the program in terminal and again run ```python3 main.py```).
-It can also happen for giving large value of depth. \
+It can also happen for giving large value of depth.
+\
 For using Swagger UI one has to install some additional dependencies.
-Unzip "Swagger.zip" .
-Enter into folder "Swagger" and run:
+Unzip "swagger.zip" .
+Enter into folder "swagger" and run:
 ```
 pip3 install -r requirements.txt
 pip3 install connexion[swagger-ui]